-Princess Galyani lost her battle with cancer and passed away on January 2nd this year aged 84.
-At most funerals in Thailand the deceased is cremated approximately 3 days after dying.
+Princess Galyani lost her battle with cancer and passed away on 2 January 2008.
+She was 84 years old.
+At most funerals in Thailand the deceased is cremated approximately three days after dying.
 However, for somebody important it is not unusual for there to be a prolonged period between death and cremation and this is actually a show of love and respect for the deceased.
 Thai Buddhists believe that all of the religious rites and merit-making ceremonies carried out between death and cremation ease the path for the deceased and enables the departed to benefit in the next life.